This fresh tomato salad, dressed with a simple dressing of olive oil and balsamic vinegar, is ready in just 10 minutes.

 - Balsamic vinegar: I highly recommend using balsamic vinegar in this recipe and not any other type of vinegar.

-- Dijon mustard: This mild and creamy mustard helps the dressing emulsify.
-I don't recommend using yellow mustard in this recipe.
+- Mustard: Please use Dijon mustard.
+This mild and creamy mustard helps the dressing emulsify.
+I don't recommend using yellow mustard.

 Variations

-- As mentioned above, you can use chopped tomatoes instead of cherry tomatoes.
+- You can use chopped tomatoes instead of cherry tomatoes.
+Use two cups of chopped tomatoes (two large tomatoes).

 - Minced red onions can be a good substitute for green onions.
 Since red onions are pretty sharp, I only use 2 tablespoons.